JShad30/the_recipe_store/README.md

 There are many ways in which the database can be used to give the user more options.
 Currently the database is used on the home page to allow the user to select meal types, preference or allergen.
 More functionality can be provided through sql and a search form to allow the user to search for desserts for people who are lactose intolerent, or nut free snacks etc.

+### Sign Up and Log in

+To make becomming a member of the site more secure the sign up page will have a 'confirm password'.
+This password will then also be encrypted.

 ## Deployment

 This project has been deployed to both Github and Heroku by using the push command in the terminal.